-Lord Ganesha, who is the elephant headed god is very ancient deity who is worshipped by the Hindus.
-Ganesha is the son of Lord Shiva and Goddess Parvati and also called as Ganapathi, Vinayaka and Vigneswara.
-He is the god who helps his follower to overcome all the obstacles in life and get the desired `Moksh`.
-Ganesha is worshipped as the first deity before the beginning of any religious ceremony.
-Every project is started with adoring this god.
-Worshipping Lord Ganesha endows the man with courage and confidence needed for any endeavor.
+Lord Ganesha, who is the elephant headed God, is a very ancient deity who is worshipped by the Hindus.
+Ganesha is the son of Lord Shiva and Goddess Parvati and is also known as "Ganapathi", "Vinayaka" and "Vigneswara".
+He is the God who helps his follower to overcome all the obstacles in life and get the desired `Moksh`.
+He also protects homes and cars.
+Ganesha is also associated with learning and study.
+Lord Ganesha is worshipped as the first deity before the beginning of any religious ceremony.
+Every project is started with adoring this God.
+Worshipping Lord Ganesha endows the man with courage and confidence needed for any endeavour.

 Lord Ganesha is worshipped by the aarti-